momiller121/yet-another-speed-test/README.md

 Browser / Node.js (server side) based speed test with a focus on support for IE6.

-> The primary goal of the project is to create a simple (even naive) speed test that is suitable to run within an
+> The primary goal of the project is to create a simple (yes, even naive) speed test that is suitable to run within an
 > an internal network.
-Instead of focusing on the accuracy or validity of the numeric data produced by the client(s)
+Instead of focusing on the validity of the numeric data produced by the client(s)
-> the effort is to support the ability to trend the relative client perspective of network performace over time.
+> the effort is to support the ability to trend (over time) the relative client perspective of network performance.

 To install: